How to Compare Magnesium Products

 • Dose per serving: Look at the Supplement Facts panel and find the amount of magnesium listed per serving.

 • Serving size: Check whether that amount comes from one capsule, two capsules, a powder scoop, several gummies, or something else.
+If the term is fuzzy, start with the serving size glossary.

 • Daily plan: Ask yourself whether the serving size is realistic for how you would actually take it.